JohnE-Szwec/Darey.IO-DEVOPS-Projects/PROJECT 2: LEMP STACK IMPLEMENTATION/project-2.md

 ```
 sudo nano /var/www/lempproject/info.php
 ```
-Then, entering the following code into that file
+Then entering the following code into that file

 '''
 <?php